Saffell Funeral Business in Shelbyville, KY: Daisy M., George W., and Mildred S. Saffell

-Mildred Stone Saffell was a Kentucky native.
-Se was born in 1912 and died in Louisville, KY, in 2003.
-Mildred Stone was the daughter of Ben and Ever Stone from Shelbyville, KY.
+Mildred Stone Saffell born in Kentucky in 1912 and died in Louisville in 2003.
+She was the daughter of Ben and Ever Stone from Shelbyville, KY.
 When she died in 2003, Mildred's funeral arrangements were handled by A. D. Porter & Sons.
-She is buried with the Saffell Family in the Calvary Cemetery in Shelbyville, KY.
+She is buried with the Saffell family in the Calvary Cemetery in Shelbyville.

-The building where the Saffell Funeral Home building was located, was constructed in 1830 on 4th and Clay Streets in Shelbyville, KY.
-The building was on the National Register of Historic Places and is no longer standing.
+The building that housed the Saffell Funeral Home was constructed in 1830 on 4th and Clay Streets in Shelbyville.
+It was on the National Register of Historic Places but is no longer standing.

 For more see "National Negro Funeral Directors' Association," Records of the National Negro Business League, Part 1 Annual Conference Proceedings and Organizational Records, 1900-1919, 13th Annual Convention, Chicago, Illinois, August 21-23, 1912, reel 2, frames 575-576; "Mrs. Daisy Saffell" on p.
-291 in Golden Jubilee of the General Association of Colored Baptists in Kentucky; "Race progress in Kentucky: broad achievements of Mrs. Daisy M. Saffell," Baltimore Afro-American, 05/22/1913, p.
-2; and "Saffell Funeral Home" by G. Graham on pp. 170-171 in The New History of Shelby County Kentucky.
+291 in Golden Jubilee of the General Association of Colored Baptists in Kentucky; "Race progress in Kentucky: broad achievements of Mrs. Daisy M. Saffell," Baltimore Afro-American, 5/22/1913, p.
+2; and "Saffell Funeral Home," by G. Graham on pp. 170-171 in The New History of Shelby County Kentucky.